 Hence, undrafted rookies, new low-tier free agents, and practice squad members give their all to get a spot on the official roster.
 This is where they get their first chance at exposing their talent to other teams.
 Their job is hanging by a thread.

-The lines move in the NFL preseason.
-Be always close to those shifts.
+The lines move in the NFL preseason, so it is important to keep an eye on line shifts.
 Oddsmakers will get the lines wrong more often than not and the point spreads are set at 3, or very close to it.

 This happens because the oddsmakers are not sure of who is playing, or how long they’re playing.
 Team performances are wildly random in preseason games.